 - A utility bill showing that there is a previous balance still due.

 - Non-credit qualifying streamline refinances do not require a minimum credit score.

 A Non-QM loan is considered a portfolio loan meeting parameters outside FHA, VA, USDA, and conventional standards.
 These types of loans take a more common-sense approach to the ability to repay and are subject to a case by case scenario.

 Examples of ITIN Overlays

-An overlay on non-cash out refinance transaction – The loan being ineligible if properties being listed for sale within 90 days of the new mortgage.
-A property must not be currently listed for sale and taken off the market before the disbursement date of the new loan when the transaction is a limited cash-out refinance.
-This is listed in Fannie Mae's Selling Guide.
+The 1st example would be an overlay on non-cash out refinance transaction.
+Some lenders have overlays because a property has been listed for sale within 90 days of the new mortgage.
+Truth is, a property must not be currently listed for sale and taken off the market before the disbursement date of the new loan when the transaction is a limited cash-out refinance.